 - Adjust matching methods based on accuracy

 IWR significantly reduces manual verification time while maintaining data accuracy.
-Start with common responses and refine your dictionary as you collect more data.
+Start with your most common responses and refine the dictionary as you collect more data.